How to Win a Bidding War

 Be sure to know how much house you can afford, including a down payment and monthly payments.

-Determine if you qualify for a mortgage and familiarize yourself with the types of home loans that are available: government-backed loan or conventional loan, fixed rate or adjustable rate.
+Determine if you qualify for a mortgage by going through the prequalification with several lenders.
+Familiarize yourself with the types of mortgage loans that are available: government-backed loan or conventional loan, fixed rate or adjustable rate.

+Taking the next step beyond prequalification and go through the mortgage preapproval process.
 Getting preapproved for a mortgage will give you a specific amount that a lender is tentatively willing to let you borrow.
+A preapproval letter shows sellers that you are a serious candidate to buy a home.
+Many experts recommend getting at least three preapproval letters from three lenders.

 And a preapproval letter shows sellers that you are a serious candidate to buy a home.
 Many experts recommend getting at least three preapproval letters from three lenders.